 Berkeley City Councilmember Kate Harrison held a town hall Thursday night to address community members’ concerns about the sale of high-alcohol-content beverages in Berkeley.

-The town hall featured a panel of speakers, including Harrison; Friedner Wittman, a former campus researcher; Tom Gorham, program director of the Options Recovery Services, which focuses on substance-abuse treatment; and John Caner, a member of the Downtown Business Association.
-The panel discussed the dangers of the current sale and consumption of fortified alcohol — drinks to which more alcohol is added in the fermentation process, bringing the concentration up to 17-20 percent.
-At the meeting, the speakers focused on the consumption of fortified alcohol on the street, particularly by minors and the homeless community in District 4.
+The town hall featured a panel of speakers including Harrison; Friedner Wittman, a former campus researcher; Tom Gorham, program director of the Options Recovery Services, which focuses on substance-abuse treatment; and John Caner, a member of the Downtown Berkeley Association.
+The panel discussed the dangers of the current sale and consumption of fortified alcohol — drinks to which more alcohol is added during the fermentation process, bringing the concentration up to 17-20 percent.
+At the meeting, the speakers focused on the consumption of fortified alcohol on the streets, particularly by minors and the homeless community in District 4.

 Harrison said she organized the town hall because some members of her district had expressed concern about public alcohol consumption and its effect on public safety, particularly in the area surrounding Berkeley High School.

 “We have (had) a lot of people contact us,” Harrison said.
 “The folks in this room are currently facing a crisis. … We need to focus on the immediate problem and find possible solutions for the short term as well as the long term.”

 Several speakers at the town hall said they were concerned that the marketing of “alcopops,” which are fortified drinks that contain a particularly high sugar content, was encouraging alcoholic consumption among minors.
 Alcopops, according to Harrison, are taxed at the same rate as beer despite containing distilled spirits, and they can cost as little as $2.69.

 Gorham, who works with minors in the criminal justice system, compared the advertising of alcopops to the marketing of cigarettes to minors.